srsviegas/pyproplogic/README.md

 # PyPropLogic

-> **Note: this project is still in early development, and many of it's features are not yet available.**
+> **Note: this project is still in early development, and many of its features are not yet available.**

 PyPropLogic is a Python library for parsing, manipulating, and visualizing propositional logic.
 It provides a set of tools to build and manipulate propositional formulas, and to